Trinity Church on the Green: Second Stone Trinity Church 1814–1816

 The Gothic design of the building was chosen to distinguish Trinity from its two New Haven Congregationalist neighbors on the New Haven Green (both built in the more common Federalist style), and to express kinship with the Anglican tradition.
 The church "was heralded as the first attempt at Gothic in church building in New England, and one of the largest structures for that purpose in America" by Yale Historian Franklin Bowditch Dexter.

 Work on the church was completed in 1815.
 It was consecrated on February 21, 1816, in ceremonies that extended over three days that included a sermon by Bishop John H. Hobart, the installation of the Rev. Harry Croswell as rector with a sermon by (future Bishop) Philander Chase, and the confirmation of 107 persons.
 About 3,000 persons attended the ceremonies in a building that could only seat 1,400 persons.

 Attached to the publication of Bishop Hobart's sermon was a "Description of the building lately erected for public worship, by Trinity Church, in the city of New-Haven; by Mr. Ithiel town, Architect".
 Town notes that, "The Gothic style of architecture has been chosen and adhered to in the erection of this Church, as being in some respects more appropriate, and better suited to the solemn purposes of religious worship."
-The Rev. Harry Croswell will attribute much of his success in growing the parish to its splendid architecture.
+The Rev. Harry Croswell attributed much of his success in growing the parish to its splendid architecture.